 Ctrl+C) and paste (

 Ctrl+V) support.
-You can select a region of text by dragging with the mouse (limitation: you can’t extend the selection outside the visible area).
+You can select a region of text by dragging with the mouse.
 Generally speaking, each phrase is unique so copy/pasting should only be used within the same phrase.
 If you find yourself copy/pasting between phrases , then you’re probably doing something wrong.

 On the left of the field, you’ll see the original English text (if the text has been squeezed and is unreadable, use the icon for a larger view).